OpenScraping/openscraping-api-server-nodejs/README.md

 Now go to [http://localhost:8080/](http://localhost:8080/) to see the test console:
 <p align="center"><img src='http://i.imgur.com/AvpwGCK.jpg' alt='OpenScraping API Server Test Console' width='870'></p>

-**Warning**: Do not expose this API externally, at it contains a proxy accessible at /api/proxy that can download any HTML accessible from your machine.
+**Warning**: Do not expose this API externally, as it contains a proxy accessible at /api/proxy that can download any HTML accessible from your machine.

 ### Accessing the API Server programatically